 Are you considering botox injections to reduce wrinkles and fine lines?
 Botox is a popular cosmetic procedure that can help you look younger and more refreshed.
 But what can you expect from your first botox injection?The good news is that even without an anesthetic agent, pain is minimal and you may only feel a small pinch.
 The injections are very quick and with a trained medical professional, you may not even be aware of when they occur.
 Most people don't feel much discomfort during the procedure.

 However, you may want to numb your skin beforehand, especially if you are treating your palms or soles for excessive sweating.
 The doctor may use one or more of the various methods available to numb the area, such as topical anesthesia, ice anesthesia, and vibration, which uses massages to reduce discomfort.
 Some side effects may include swelling, redness, and pain or tenderness at the injection site, but they are mild and go away within a few hours or days.
 Talk to your doctor about side effects, such as headache, neck pain, eye problems, or allergic reactions.
 You may be wondering, does botox hurt?
 The answer is that most likely not.
 Botox needles are small, extremely small.

 In fact, they are so small that most Botox fans do not feel pain when they are injected in our clinic.
 People who have already undergone Botox treatments report that the sensation is similar to that of a mosquito bite or a pinprick.
 The pain is comparable to, or inferior, to a threading or waxing treatment.
 Strenuous movements may risk causing Botox to move from the position in which the doctor has carefully injected it.
 Just keep in mind that any hematoma is not due to the Botox itself, but because the needle hits a blood vessel.

 Botox is injected with a superfine 31-gauge needle, which is even smaller than a needle for a tuberculosis test or an injection for diabetes.
 Botox is an expertly injected protein, and massaging it can cause protein manipulation and spread to unwanted areas.
 Since Botox is, of course, a treatment for wrinkles and fine lines, I initially thought that a few injections would remove these unwanted imperfections from my face.
 Ask your primary care doctor for a referral or find a doctor who specializes in your condition and who has experience administering Botox treatments.
 The effects of a Botox procedure will vary from person to person, and the first time you have Botox treatment is likely to make you nervous.
 Your Derma Tech expert will provide you with the post-procedure steps you can take to help preserve Botox results for as long as possible.
 To regain your youthful appearance, Botox will prevent your muscles from moving when you frown or get surprised.

 Fear of needles and general fear of pain are some of the main reasons people decide against Botox treatments.
 However, if you are one of the few people who have some discomfort from Botox, it really should be minimal.
-But what happens after you leave your doctor's office and what should you expect from a botox for the first time?
+But what happens after you leave your doctor's office and what should you expect from botox for the first time?
 Keep reading to find out.
 Instead of being a filler (which is what many people mistakenly think), Botox is actually a muscle relaxant.
 Botox injections work by blocking nerve signals in the muscles where it's injected.
 This prevents them from contracting and forming wrinkles on your face.